novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 Predicting that she would soon realize reality and shift her attention, she chimed in.

-"I'll contact them then."
+“I shall contact them then.”

 "Go ahead.
-Oh, wait a moment."
+Oh, hold on a moment."

 "Yes?"

-"Since we can't just ask them to reveal their blog without any reason, how about we offer them something they want first?
-After all, transactions are based on mutual exchange."
+“Since we cannot simply request that they disclose their blog without a valid reason, why not offer them something they desire first?
+After all, transactions are founded on mutual exchange.”

 "That makes sense, but what should we offer?"

-"Could you find that out for me?"
+“Could you please ascertain that for me?”

 "Yes, Director.
 I'll do that."